peteragility/glusterfs-aws/README.md

 4. Run command: `sudo mount -a`
 5. Run command: `df`, you will see volume info of GlusterFS at /mnt/gfs mount point if things went well.

-> Notice that the GlusterNLBEndpoint only serves as a single endpoint for mounting and getting GlusterFS cluster info, the clients actually communicate with EC2s in the cluster directly when writing/reading files.
+> Notice the GlusterNLBEndpoint only serves as a single endpoint for mounting and getting GlusterFS cluster info, the clients actually communicate with EC2s in the cluster directly when writing/reading files.

 #### Mount GlusterFS by NFSv3
 The quick start has setup a [NFS Ganesha server](https://docs.gluster.org/en/latest/Administrator%20Guide/NFS-Ganesha%20GlusterFS%20Integration/) and export GlusterFS via NFSv3 protocol, so every client machine can mount the GlusterFS with NFSv3.